wechuli/c-sharp-playground/strings-and-text-processing/notes.md

 ## Regular Expressions

 Regular expressions are a powerful tool for text procesing and allow searching matches by a pattern.
 Regular expressions make text processing easier and more accurate: extracting some resources from texts, searhcing for phone numbers, finding email addresses in a text, splitting all the words in a sentence, data validation etc.

+### Removing Unnecessary Characters at the Beginning and at the End of a String

+When entering text in a file or to the console, you can often find some "parasitic" spaces (white-space) at the beginning or at the end of the text - some other space or a tab that cannot be observed at first glance.
+This may not be essential but if we do not validate the user data, there would be a problem in terms of checking the contents of the input information.
+In order to solve this problem, we can use the method Trim().
+It is responnsible for eliminating (trimming) the white spaces at the beginning or at the end of a string.
+The white spaces can be spaces, tabs, line breaks etc